34 Career Overall Rank

 A record price that stands so long would generally indicate its exceptional status or rareity.
 It could also be indicative of an artist who has fallen out of favour.
 However since 2007 no less than eight works have entered Ginger Riley's top ten results of which six were sold from 2009 onward.
 This a truely remarkable result by any standard given the doldrums in which the market in general languished.

-As would be expected Riley’s large canvases fetch the highest prices especially those of Limmen Country in which the sea eagle Ngak Ngak is present along with the Rainbow Serpent.
+As would be expected Riley’s large canvases fetch the highest prices, especially those of Limmen Country in which the sea eagle Ngak Ngak is present along with the Rainbow Serpent.
 There have been only about 20 of these large canvases that have come to auction.
 Smaller canvases and boards sell for $10,000-25,000.
-The one exception to the rule was an early career 38 x 43 cm work on plywood, exhibited in the artist’s first exhibition at William Mora Gallery, around which Ginger had screwed plastic moulding, found in the local dump, as a frame.
-Perhaps its quirky nature and the charm of the image ensured that this work, illustrated on the cover of the catalogue for Lawson-Menzies May 2005 auction, became his top-selling small work when sold for more than two and one half times its top estimate (Lot 17).
+The one exception was an early career 38 x 43 cm work on plywood, exhibited in the artist’s first exhibition at William Mora Gallery, around which Ginger had screwed plastic moulding, found in the local dump, as a frame.
+Perhaps its quirky nature and the charm of the image ensured that this work, illustrated on the cover of the catalogue for Lawson-Menzies May 2005 auction, became his top-selling small work when sold for more than 2 1/2 times its top estimate (Lot 17).

 During 2012, two works created in 1988 and 1994 set his 2nd highest prices at auction.
 Both Garimala and Bulukbun, 1988 and The Wet-My Mother's Country, 1994 sold for $96,000.It was a stellar year for the artist overall in which he was the 8th best performing artist in spite of his overall porsition as the 29th most successful of the entire movement at that time.